AllenWangYi/AllenWangYi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am currently pursuing a master’s degree in Mechanical Engineering with a concentration in Robotics at [Columbia University](https://www.me.columbia.edu/).
-Meanwhile, I am working as a research assistant at WELL lab supervised by [Prof. Xiong](https://www.xiaobinxiong.info/about), developing a novel robotic system, [PogoX](https://arxiv.org/abs/2309.13737).
+Meanwhile, I am working as a research assistant at [WELL lab](https://well.robotics.wisc.edu/) (UW-Madison) supervised by [Prof. Xiong](https://www.xiaobinxiong.info/about), developing a novel robotic system, [PogoX](https://arxiv.org/abs/2309.13737).

 I received my B.S. in Mechanical Engineering from the Sichuan University.

 My research focuses on the control and optimazation of robotic locomotion.
 I place particular interest in enabling robots to interact autonomously, efficiently, and safely with either their physical environment and human.
 To realize these goals, I integrate concepts from optimization, control theory, and machine learning.

+***I am looking for 2024 Spring/Fall Phd position in robotics.***

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.